 - Present a physical safety hazard to self or others in the school.
-Examples of attire which are prohibited include, but are not limited to: - o Wallet chains. - Hanging belts. - Jewelry such as low-hanging earrings that may be caught by another object or pulled by others.
-Create an atmosphere in which the well-being of others is hindered by undue pressure, intimidation, or threat of violence.
-Examples of attire which are prohibited include, but are not limited to: - Bandannas, hair nets, scarves as headgear, except when worn for religious purposes. - Gang-related personalization on hats, items of clothing, belt buckles, or on one's self. - Profane, defamatory writing or depictions on clothing or jewelry. - Obscene language or pictures. - Display profanity or profane/obscene gestures or promote alcohol, drugs, or tobacco in their logo. - Materially interfere with school work, create disorder, or disrupt the educational program.
-Examples of prohibited attire include, but are not limited to: - Any clothing which exposes a student's bare midriff. - Muscle shirts, spaghetti strap tops, tank tops with shoulder straps less than two (2) inches wide. - Mesh sports jerseys without undershirts. - Exposed undergarments. - Shorts and skirts must cover the buttocks and extend down to cover at least three (3) inches of the legs.
+Examples of attire which are prohibited include, but are not limited to: - Spiked clothing or accessories, and - Clothing or accessories that may cause physical injury if caught by another object or pulled by others. - Create an atmosphere in which the well-being of others is hindered by undue pressure, intimidation, or threat of violence.
+Examples of attire which are prohibited include, but are not limited to: - o Clothing or accessories promoting criminal activity or illegal gangs. - o Profane, defamatory writing or depictions on clothing, jewelry, backpacks, or other accessories. - o Obscene language or pictures. - Display profanity or profane/obscene gestures or promote alcohol, drugs, or tobacco in their logo. - Materially interfere with school work, create disorder, or disrupt the educational program.
+Examples of prohibited attire include, but are not limited to: - Any clothing which exposes a student's bare midriff. - o Muscle shirts or spaghetti strap tops. - o Mesh sports jerseys without undershirts. - Exposed undergarments. - o Clothing must cover the buttocks and extend down to cover at least three (3) inches of the legs.